4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 ## Summary

+**Note:** I use the terms 'Driver' and 'Webdriver' interchangeably in the documents ahead.

 The module ultimately has three primary functions:

 * **A Webdriver function** that minimizes login effort and, after successful login, asserts cookies are saved locally, usually in order for a Session to import them.